usdot-fhwa-stol/mmitss/mmitss/src/common/MsgTransceiver/CarmaKafkaTransceiver/readme.md

 # CarmaKafkaTransceiver for MMITSS
 ## Install
  To import directly into python you have to do a local installation.
----
-**NOTE**

-It works with almost all markdown flavours (the below blank line matters).

----
+> python setup.py sdist
+> pip install .